 5. Take A Warm Bath

 A warm bath can be just what you need.
 A long soak will help you relax, perhaps even meditate and recharge.
 If you’re taking a bath before bed, add some Epsom salts to your bath.
 This will help you absorb some highly needed magnesium.
-Magnesium is a muscle relaxant so it can reduce cramping and help you
+Magnesium is a muscle relaxant so it can reduce cramping and help you go to sleep easier as well.6

 6. Go Organic